 Winner of a 2015 NC American Planning Association Great Main Street in the Making Award

 To address functional, aesthetic, safety, scale and also aging infrastructure issues, in 2011, the City of Goldsboro set out to re-envision one block of Center Street.
-Due, at least in part, to this demonstration of commitment by the City’s leaders, along with a “Complete Street” design concept, the USDOT awarded Goldsboro a $10 million TIGER grant in 2013, a portion of which was earmarked to build three more blocks of their streetscape project, and the City, alongside Landscape Architect Allison Platt, turned to our team to help make it happen.
+Due, at least in part, to this demonstration of commitment by the City’s leaders, along with a “Complete Street” design concept, the USDOT awarded Goldsboro a $10 million TIGER grant in 2013, a portion of which was earmarked to build three more blocks of their streetscape project, and the City, turned to our team to help make it happen.
 This “Phase II” took the downtown to an entirely new level, installing three round-a-bouts, public art, a 12-foot granite fountain, bike lanes, extra wide sidewalks, mid-block crosswalks, underground utilities, Wi-Fi, music, game tables, shade trees and more green and pedestrian space than the street had ever seen.
 All of this was carefully balanced with design for vehicular movement and infrastructure improvements to ensure the City's new street would last.

 Clinton Downtown Revitalization - Clinton, North Carolina